roman-milk/roman-milk.github.io/hit.md

  She snuggled up in his arms kissing his chest.
 She smiled at him then looked around.
 "We're in your van," she said.
 Her face changed as though everything had suddenly come flooding back.
 Not just the heat of the moment decorated her cheeks but embarrassment tinged them bright red.

  She looked at him as though to say, 'what's next', and he wondered if he had opened Pandora's Box.
 A wicked smile lit his face wondering if hers might be opened too.
 This wasn't the moment to take her virgin ass but it would be worth waiting for.
-Report_Story #1